dIOGOLOC/codes_escritos/caninana_toolkit/README.md

 Inspiration
 ----------
-The code logo is based in Spilotes pullatus, a snake from the northeast part of Brazil fauna.
-[Caninana](https://en.wikipedia.org/wiki/Spilotes_pullatus)
+The code logo is based in Spilotes pullatus([Caninana](https://en.wikipedia.org/wiki/Spilotes_pullatus)), a snake from the northeast part of Brazil fauna.